oliabn/WebChatRooms/README.md

 5) Move to the site and start two different browsers.
 Login like two different users from different browsers.
-6) Write messages in the chat
+6) Enter the same room names from both users so that they get into the same chat.
+Write messages in the chat